bosskabouter/volatalk/README.md

     Public keys, or Peer IDs, are shared between users by 'copy-and-paste' invites.
 The application includes a QR generator and reader to facilicate the exchange of trusted invites.

     TODO: Create a Mnemonic BIP39 private key (12 word recovery phrase) and display in Account Setup for easy account recovery.
-Contacts or messages wont be recovered but once a contact comes back online his address will reveal again and connection can be reestablished.
+Contacts or messages would not be recovered but once a contact comes back online his address will reveal again and connection can be reestablished.
 This requires an overhaul of CryptoService.

 ### VolaTALK Client